Clemson vs. Syracuse NCAA Football Odds, Plays and Insights | October 15, 2021

 - The Tigers have been favored by 13.5 points or more three times this season and have not covered the spread in any of them.

-- Clemson's games this year have gone over the total in one out of five opportunities (20%).
+- Clemson's games this year have eclipsed the over/under one time in five opportunities (20%).

-- The Tigers rack up 21.2 points per game, comparable to the 24.0 per outing the Orange allow.
+- The Tigers score 21.2 points per game, comparable to the 24.0 per outing the Orange allow.

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.